November 10, 2024

 Skyscanner’s low prices can sometimes feel too good to be true.
 It groups Everywhere search results by city but doesn’t show flight times upfront.
 Once you click through, you may find itineraries with long layovers or awkward departure times.
 Skyscanner also doesn’t let you specify departure or arrival times at the start of an Everywhere search, which can make it harder to quickly compare practical, real-world options.

-KAYAK’s Explore tool combines features from Google Flights and Skyscanner, offering both map view and city-grouped results.
-It also includes a weekends-only search tool, though with limited functionality.
+KAYAK is a travel search engine with an explore tool for flights that combines features from Google Flights and Skyscanner, offering both a map view and city-grouped results.
+It also includes a weekends-only search tool, with limited functionality.

 KAYAK’s visual map makes it easy to get inspired.
-It also has a unique filter called “Type of trip,” which lets you narrow destinations by theme—like city, beach, romantic, outdoorsy, or foodie.
+It also has a unique search filter called 'Type of trip,' which lets you narrow destinations by theme—like city, beach, romantic, outdoorsy, or foodie.
+It also has an option to search 4 weekends at a time.

-GoLastMinute caters to spontaneous travelers and last-minute planners.
-(Although it’s unclear what makes them any better for last-minute travel.).
+GoLastMinute is made for spontaneous travelers and last-minute planners looking for flights.
 Scroll down the homepage and you’ll find a simple, weekend-focused flight panel designed for quick browsing.

 The site is easy to use.
 Just enter your home airport and select the upcoming weekend to see a grid of destinations with starting prices.
 GoLastMinute links out to dozens of flight providers, and you can set fare alerts for specific routes.